Illinois Lawyers for National Vaccine Injury Compensation Program

 - The injury or its effects must last for more than six months after the date of the vaccination; result in inpatient hospitalization and surgical intervention; or result in death.

 - It is extremely important to note that the Vaccine Act imposes strictly applied filing deadlines.
 A petition must be received by the Court within 3 years after the first symptom or manifestation of onset of the injury or the significant aggravation of an existing condition.
-If the vaccine causes an injury that leads to death, a petition must be filed within two years of the death and within four years of the first symptom or manifestation of onset of the injury from which the death resulted.
+If the vaccine causes an injury that leads to death, a petition must be filed within 2 years of the death and within 4 years of the first symptom or manifestation of onset of the injury from which the death resulted.

 Vaccines Covered Under the Vaccine Act